 The description below broadly outlines the review process.

 - An applicant who wishes to have an appointment decision reviewed must email a completed Notice of Application to Review form, specifying the grounds for review, within 7 days of the decision appearing in the Police Gazette.
 NB: Applications received after the closing date will not be accepted.

 - Applicants seeking review will be notified once their application has been received.
 An outline of the review process is included in the correspondence.

-- All documentation relating to the selection and interview process/ promotion/transfer will be obtained from the panel chair, collated, and copies of these will be sent to the parties involved in the review.
-The panel chair, the applicant seeking review and the provisional appointee may each then make a written submission in response.
+- All documentation relating to the selection process will be obtained from the panel chair, collated, and copies of these will be sent to the review applicant and nominated appointee.
+The panel chair, the review applicant seeking review and the nominated appointee may each then make a written submission in response.

 - A review hearing is scheduled, and all parties involved are notified of the date, time and place, at least seven days in advance of the hearing.